SURFACEBENCH: A Geometry-Aware Benchmark for Symbolic Surface Discovery: Related Work

 \subsection{Benchmarking Symbolic Regression}

-Early benchmarks such as AI Feynman \citep{feynman}, SSRD \citep{matsu} and SRBench \citep{srbench} have been widely used to evaluate symbolic regression methods.
-However, these benchmarks are vulnerable to memorization, where pretrained LLMs often reproduce canonical formulas directly rather than reasoning from data \citep{llmsrbench}.
-To address this, LLM-SRBench \citep{llmsrbench} introduced a large-scale set of synthetic equations designed to break memorization.
-While effective at increasing difficulty, these synthetic tasks are loosely connected to real scientific domains, and thus lack external validity.
-Additionally, these benchmarks tend to be narrow in scope, with many instances being structural variants of the same core formula.
+Early benchmarks such as AI Feynman \citep{feynman}, SRSD \citep{matsu}, and SRBench \citep{srbench} have been widely used to evaluate symbolic regression methods.
+However, these benchmarks are vulnerable to memorization, where LLMs often reproduce canonical formulas directly rather than reasoning from data \citep{llmsrbench}.
+To address this, LLM-SRBench \citep{llmsrbench} introduced a large-scale set of synthetic equations specifically designed to mitigate memorization.
+However, LLM-SRBench remains restricted to scalar mappings and evaluates discovery quality through algebraic fit alone, without accounting for geometric equivalence or representational non-uniqueness.
+Additionally, its tasks are structural variations of a limited set of formula families, offering narrow coverage of the compositional and multi-output challenges encountered in scientific modeling. \modelname~extends beyond this paradigm by targeting multi-output surface equations across three representation types and introducing geometry-aware evaluation that captures functional fidelity in object space.